theosanderson/taxonium/docs/index.md

 ## Getting around

 Once you have loaded a tree into the Taxonium interface you can explore it.
 You can **pan** by clicking and dragging the tree.
-You can zoom by scrolling with the scroll wheel, or with the zoom buttons at the bottom right of the tree.
+You can **zoom** by scrolling with the scroll wheel or with the zoom buttons at the bottom right of the tree.

-By default you will zoom the tree vertically.
-You can press the toggle-zoom-axis button in the bottom right to toggle to zooming horizontally (but you will probably only want to do this briefly).
+By default you will zoom the tree **vertically**.
+You can press the toggle-zoom-axis button in the bottom right to toggle to zooming **horizontally** (but you will probably only want to do this briefly).

 ## Using the minimap